Position

 Q: Are there any common problems?

-A: Watch for late spring frosts which might damage new growth.
+A: Watch for late spring frosts, which might damage new growth.
 Protect young plants in their first few seasons.
 Remove any unwanted root suckers promptly to prevent spreading.